l6jin/Machine-learning-with-Recipes-and-Rating-predication/README.md

 ##### Significance level: 0.05

 #### p-value and conclusion
-Our resulted p-value is around 0.2.
-It is larger than 0.05 significance level so we failed to reject the null hypothesis.
+Our resulted p-value is larger than 0.05 significance level so we failed to reject the null hypothesis.
 That is to say, it seems like the difference in accuracy across the two groups is not statistically significant.
 Our model is fair in terms years before 2013 and years after 2013.
 Our classifier is likely to achieve an accuracy parity between two time periods.

 Below is the visulization of the our permutation test for fairness.